Name pronunciation: Akemi [uh-KEM-ee] Dawn Bowman

 Akemi eventually graduated with an advanced diploma from Coronado, though she still feels like the Las Vegas Academy was her true high school.
 Around that same time, a US Navy recruiter called Akemi and asked her to come down to their office for a chat.
 Having been living with social anxiety for some time, Akemi didn’t know how to say no, and thus began the snowball effect of “How Akemi ended up in the US Navy for five years.”

-By this time, Akemi had left the US Navy and moved to Scotland to be closer to her partner.
-She earned her degree from the University of Nevada, Las Vegas by doing mostly online classes.
-She still thinks the mandatory math class was over-the-top difficult, but she managed to graduate cum laude with a BA in Social Sciences, with a focus on psychology, sociology, and anthropology.
-She also got married, had her first child, and was accepted into a Master’s program at the University of Chester for psychology.
+By this time, Akemi had left the US Navy and moved to Scotland.
+She earned her degree from the University of Nevada, Las Vegas, and graduated cum laude with a BA in Social Sciences, with a focus on psychology, sociology, and anthropology.
+She also had her first child, and was accepted into a Master’s program at the University of Chester for psychology.

 While on submission with a YA sci-fi, Akemi wrote her first contemporary, which would later become one of the books she is most well-known for—STARFISH.
 It was sold to Simon & Schuster, and edited by the wonderful Jennifer Ung.
 It was released in September 2017, and after garnering multiple starred reviews, STARFISH was announced as a William C. Morris Award Finalist.
 It was also a 2019 Colorado Blue Spruce Young Adult Book Award Nominee, the 2020 Winner of the MéMO Award for Best Teen Novel, and a Scottish Teenage Book Prize Finalist, among other accolades.

-After that, Akemi had one more human baby, and several more book babies, including SUMMER BIRD BLUE (shortlisted for the Falkirk Red Book Award), HARLEY IN THE SKY, THE INFINITY COURTS series, and GENERATION MISFITS.
-Her titles collectively received seven more starred reviews, and various honors that include Junior Library Guild Selections, New York Public Library “Best Book” picks, and the Big Picture book selection for the Bulletin of the Center for Children's Books.
-Akemi has also written short fiction for an upcoming anthology as well as an unannounced project that will become public in January, 2022.
-(Watch this space.)
+After that, Akemi had one more human baby, and several more book babies, including SUMMER BIRD BLUE, HARLEY IN THE SKY, THE INFINITY COURTS series, GENERATION MISFITS, and WHERE THE LOST ONES GO.
+Her titles collectively received seven more starred reviews, and various honors that include Junior Library Guild Selections, New York Public Library “Best Book” picks, a shortlisted pick for the Falkirk Red Book Award, and the Big Picture book selection for the Bulletin of the Center for Children's Books.
+Akemi has also written short fiction for the anthologies BOUNDLESS and BEING ACE, as well as several multi-episode arcs for Magic: The Gathering.

 Akemi is Asian-American, with a Japanese/Chinese father whose family have lived in Hawaii for several generations, and a (mostly) Italian/Irish mother.
 Outside of writing, Akemi’s interests include video games, drawing, reading, and collecting sea glass and unusual rocks.
 She occasionally plays the flute and piano, but rarely in front of anyone.

-She currently lives along the Moray coast in Scotland, with her husband, two children, and Cavachon.
-She is still trying to figure out how Wikipedia works.
+She currently lives along the Moray coast in Scotland with her family and two dogs.

 Photo Credit © Akemi Dawn Bowman